-Ms. Uychaco, 60, is one of the two Co-Vice Chairpersons of Belle Corporation.
-She is also Senior Vice President of SM Investments Corp., and a Board Director of Megawide Construction Corporation, Republic Glass Holdings Corp., and Generali Pilipinas Holding Company, Inc. She was formerly Senior Vice President and Chief Marketing Officer of Philippine American Life and General Insurance Company and Board Director of Philam Call Center.
+Ms. Uychaco, 61, is one of the two Co-Vice Chairpersons of Belle Corporation.
+She is also Senior Vice President of SM Investments Corp., and a Board Director of Republic Glass Holdings Corp., and BDO Life Assurance Co.
+She was a Board Director of Premium Leisure Corp., Premium Leisure and Amusement, Inc., and Transnational Diversified Corp.
+She was formerly Senior Vice President and Chief Marketing Officer of Philippine American Life and General Insurance Company and Board Director of Philam Call Center.
 Prior to that, she was Vice President of Globe Telecom, Inc., Kuok Philippine Properties, Inc. and Transnational Diversified Corp.
 Ms. Uychaco graduated from St. Scholastica's College in 1978 with a Bachelor of Arts Degree.
-She obtained a Master's Degree in Business Economics from the University of Asia and Pacific in 1988 and a Master's Degree in Business Administration from the Ateneo Business School in 1992
+She obtained a Master's Degree in Business Economics from the University of Asia and Pacific and a Master's Degree in Business Administration from the Ateneo Business School.